Max Property Group Market Capitalization Achieves $2.93 Million (MPG)

-Max Property Group (CURRENCY:MPG) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on March 7th.
-One Max Property Group coin can currently be purchased for approximately $0.0109 or 0.00000023 BTC on major exchanges.
-Max Property Group has a market capitalization of $2.93 million and approximately $1,377.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
-During the last seven days, Max Property Group has traded flat against the U.S. dollar.
+Max Property Group (CURRENCY:MPG) traded flat against the US dollar during the 1-day period ending at 22:00 PM E.T. on March 10th.
+Max Property Group has a market capitalization of $2.93 million and approximately $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
+In the last seven days, Max Property Group has traded flat against the US dollar.
+One Max Property Group coin can currently be bought for $0.0109 or 0.00000023 BTC on major cryptocurrency exchanges.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.